 Although Liberia is one of the biggest cities in Costa Rica, it’s still rather small as cities go.
 For the most part, it is safe, but it’s still a city – use your street smarts, keep your wits about you, and don’t drop your guard, and you should be just fine.

 How can I get around near Liberia, Costa Rica?

 As you can see, most of the organized tours listed in this post include pickup and drop-off at your hotel, so if you opt for one of those, you won’t have to worry about transportation.
 However, if you wish to go out on your own, you can rent a car at the Liberia airport or take cabs or ride-share services to get around.

 If you feel comfortable taking public transportation, there are also plenty of buses in this area – ask a local which one to take to get where you want to go – they’ll be happy to help if they can.

 When is the best time of year to visit Liberia, Costa Rica?

-Honestly, any time of year is a great time of year to visit any part of Costa Rica.
+Honestly, any time of year is a great time to visit any part of Costa Rica.
 The rainy season is from May to November, but even those months are a joy in this tropical paradise.
 Furthermore, rain is light and uncommon in Guanacaste province anyway.
-You’ll be happy with your visit and will enjoy yourself no matter what time of year you choose to go.
+You’ll be happy with your visit and enjoy yourself no matter what time of year you choose.

 - Best Travel Insurance for Costa Rica